formatjs/formatjs/docs/Upgrade-Guide.md

 - `ReactIntlLocaleData` has been removed.
 See [Migrate to using native Intl APIs](#migrate-to-using-native-intl-apis) for more details.
 - `intlShape` has been removed.
 See [TypeScript Support](#typescript-support) for more details.
 - Change default `textComponent` in `IntlProvider` to `React.Fragment`.
 In order to keep the old behavior, you can explicitly set `textComponent` to `span`.
+- `FormattedRelative` has been renamed to `FormattedRelativeTime` and its API has changed significantly.
+See [FormattedRelativeTime](#formattedrelativetime) for more details.
+- `formatRelative` has been renamed to `formatRelativeTime` and its API has changed significantly.
+See [FormattedRelativeTime](#formattedrelativetime) for more details.

 ```tsx
 <IntlProvider textComponent="span" />